telefonicaid/fiware-monitoring/ngsi_event_broker/README.rst

 Nagios should be instructed to load this module on startup.
-First, stop Nagios service and then edit configuration file at ``/etc/nagios/nagios.cfg`` to add the new broker module with its arguments: the id of the region__ (i.e. domain) that monitored resources belong to, and the endpoint of NGSI Adapter component to request:
+First, stop Nagios service and then edit configuration file at ``/etc/nagios/nagios.cfg`` to add the new broker module with its arguments: option ``-r`` with the name of the region__ (i.e. domain) that monitored resources belong to, and option ``-u`` with the endpoint of NGSI Adapter component to request:

 __ `OpenStack region`_